DaftMonk/blog/content/blog/burger-dao-p1/index.md

 Bob creates The BURGER DAO, a smart contract that facilitates the creation of a decentralized autonomous organization which creates and sells burgers.

 The contract will receive $200,000 in initial funding from Bob's $BURGER Token sale.
-These funds are managed collectively by the DAO in a liquidity pool, which will be used to fund operations.
+These funds are managed collectively by the DAO in a treasury which will be used to fund operations, and provide initial liquidity for a $BURGER/USD LP pool.

 The current profitability of the DAO will drive future investment in additional real estate locations, equipment, food, and employees.